byronka/minum/README.md

 ATQA Framework
 ===============

-This code provides all the functionality for a low-risk web application.
+This code provides all the functionality for a web application.
-It has very few dependencies, and is written mostly in Java.
-This software is meant as a basis for a variety of useful domains.
+It is written mostly in Java.

-Note that the database is non-ACID compliant.
-It stores all data to memory and puts the data into a queue to be eventually (often < 1 millisecond later) written to disk.

-Benefits of this software is the intention of simplicity and documentation.
-It should be easier to modify and maintain than most frameworks.
-This framework isn't **simple**, but I value simplicity and have put effort towards that goal.

 Features: